Beyond Repair - Poems

 — Poems by J. C. Todd

-Full-length collection of original poetry from J. C. Todd, now available for pre-order from Able Muse Press, Amazon, Barnes and Noble, Foyles, and other online and offline bookstores worldwide.
+Full-length collection of original poetry from J. C. Todd, now available from Able Muse Press, Amazon, Barnes and Noble, Foyles, and other online and offline bookstores worldwide.

 — Poems by J. C. Todd